 - 1. Call to Order

 - 2. Proof of Notice of Meeting

 - 3. Certification of Quorum

 - 4. Chairman's Address

 - 5. Review of Operations

 - 6. Fund Performance

-- 7. Election of Directors
+- 7. Election of Directors for the 2017 to 2018 term

 - 8. Approval of the Minutes of the 2016 stockholders' meetings

 - 9. Confirmation and Ratification of All Acts and Proceedings of the Board and Corporate Officers

 - 10. Appointment of External Auditor

 - 11. Other Matters

-- a.
-Amendment of Article III of the Articles of Incorporation on the Principal Office Address

-- b.
-Amendment of the By-Laws on the Distribution of Notices

 - 12. Adjournment

-Representatives of Navarro Amper & Co. / Deloitte Touche Tohmatsu, are expected to be present during the annual meeting to respond to appropriate questions and to make a statement if they so desire.
+Representatives of Navarro Amper & Co./Deloitte Touche Tohmatsu are expected to be present during the annual meeting to respond to appropriate questions and to make a statement if they so desire.

-In accordance with the By-Laws, the Board of Directors has fixed the close of business on 30 May 2017 as the record date for the determination of the shareholders entitled to notice of and to vote as such in the annual shareholders' meeting and any adjournment thereof.
+The Board of Directors has, in accordance with the By-Laws, fixed the close of business 30 May 2017 as the record date for the determination of the shareholders entitled to notice of and to vote as such in the annual shareholders' meeting and any adjournment thereof.